Back to All Events

 Climate Change and the Imagination

-This is the first session of a two-part dialogue exploring how climate change features in the imagination and how we might imagine ways to address contemporary ecological and social challenges.
+This dialogue explores how climate change features in the imagination and how we might imagine ways to address contemporary ecological and social challenges.

 We will ask a number of questions: Is the climate crisis also an aesthetic crisis?
 Are we suffering from a scourge of literalism and technocratic idolatry?
 How might poetry, the imagination and myths help us make sense of our contemporary situation and challenges?

-Please join us for an online dialogue about the nature of the imagination and how we might engage imaginatively with the climate crisis.
+Please join us for this online conversation about the nature of the imagination and how we might engage imaginatively with the climate crisis.
 Much of our public discourse regarding climate focuses on technical descriptions of our situation but neglects to attend to the psychological, poetic and spiritual dimensions of global crises.

 In his essay on Aesthetics and Politics James Hillman says that we are unlikely to be moved by statistics: